top of page

 Use the right tool for the right task…

-This technique has been developed and tested on a range of project scales, with overwhelming success and quantifiable increases in team productivity and efficiency.
-This exercise features Revit Architecture, Dynamo Studio, and Rhino, and Grasshopper, BIM Autodesk Construction Cloud.
+This technique has undergone development and testing across a range of project scales, resulting in overwhelming success and quantifiable increases in team productivity and efficiency.
+The tools featured in this exercise include Revit Architecture, Dynamo Studio, Rhino, Grasshopper, and the BIM Autodesk Construction Cloud.

 Exporting geometry from Rhino to Revit, and how to tell Revit how to behave.

-• Complex forms tend to be lighter when imported, due to absence of construction geometry in family.
-700 MB linked project file to a 5-10 MB family in the main project file.
+Complex forms tend to have reduced file sizes upon import due to the absence of construction geometry in family components.
+This results in a significant contrast between a 700 MB linked project file and a compact 5-10 MB family within the main project file.
+Above all, it's important to remember that Revit favors solid geometry.

 This technique allows to :

-4. Allows team members who do not know advanced modeling in Revit to contribute to some of the most complex parts of the model.
+The ability for team members unfamiliar with advanced Revit modeling to contribute to complex aspects of the model.